-15/CMP.1 Annex I.E paragraph 18 CPR Calculation decision 1/CMP.8, parage in Annex I shall maintal commitment period rese below 90 per cent of th calculated pursuant to Ar the Kyoto Protocol, or 10 1/CMP.1 (paragraph 6), and raph 18, 'each Party included in, in its national registry, a erve which should not drop ne Party's assigned amount ticle 3, paragraphs 7 and 8 of 00 per cent of eight times its d inventory, whichever is
+15/CMP.1 Annex I.E paragraph 18 CPR Calculation The Annex to Decision 11/CMP.1 (paragraph 6), and decision 1/CMP.8, paragraph 18, 'each Party included in Annex I shall maintain, in its national registry, a commitment period reserve which should not drop below 90 per cent of the Party's assigned amount calculated pursuant to Article 3, paragraphs 7 and 8 of the Kyoto Protocol, or 100 per cent of eight times its most recently reviewed inventory, whichever is lowest.

-Therefore, the UK's commitr as: Either nent period reserve is calculated
+Therefore, the UK's commitment period reserve is calculated as: Either

-UK's Assigned Amount Units x 90%
+UK's Assigned Amount Units 90%

 2,744,937,332 x 0.90

-= 2,47 0,443,559
+= 2,470,443,559

 Or

 2020 Total Emissions x Total years of the second commitment period

 404,834,197 x 8

+= 3,238,673,576

-= 3,238,673,576 Emissions total is taken the 2022 submission, excluding KP LULUCF.
+Emissions total is taken the 2022 submission, excluding KP LULUCF.

 Our rationale for using this figure is that the 2022 submission is the UK's most recently reviewed inventory submitted to fulfil reporting obligations under the Kyoto Protocol, and the final inventory to be compiled using the geographical scope of the Kyoto Protocol second commitment period.
 In addition, 2020 is the last year of the second commitment period of the Kyoto Protocol.

 The lower of the two numbers is that calculated as 90 per cent of the UK's assigned amount.

-The UK's Commitment Period Reserve is therefore $2,470,443,559$ tonnes of CO_2 equivalent (or assigned amount units).
+The UK's Commitment Period Reserve is therefore 2,470,443,559 tonnes of CO_2 equivalent (or assigned amount units).